 By AMAC Certified Social Security Advisor Russell Gloor

 The information presented in this article is intended for general information purposes only.
-The opinions and interpretations expressed in this article are the viewpoints of the AMAC Foundation’s Social Security Advisory.
+The opinions and interpretations expressed in this article are the viewpoints of the AMAC Foundation’s Social Security Advisory staff.
 To submit a request, contact the Foundation at firstname.lastname@example.org.